akshitanchan/trp-certificates/README.md

 ## How to Use

-Place the prepared CSV file with list of certificate recipients into the assets folder (where the template sits).
+Click [here](https://github.com/sakshiorg/trp-certificate-generator/archive/refs/heads/main.zip) to download the entire code as a zipped folder.
+Unzip the folder where appropriate.
+Place the prepared CSV file with list of certificate recipients into the assets folder (where the template.csv sits).
 Begin running the `main.py` file.
 Select the options from the menu as necessary.
 If you select generation of certificates, a new folder with certificates will be generated.
 A pre-requisite for mailing certificates is that the generated certificates must be uploaded to a Google Drive, set to view with link, and a user with editor access to those files must authenticate the connection.
 You can then wait as the files are automatically sent via a Google Drive link (to reduce overhead in mail weight).

 <p align="right">(<a href="#top">Back to Top</a>)</p>